LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/toolbelt.md

 #### Scan Conversation For Keywords

-This method scans a conversation that has been retrieved with `getConversationById()` (s. method above) for messages containing certain keywords.
+This method scans a conversation that has been retrieved with `getConversationById()` (see method above) for messages containing certain keywords.
 Those keywords can be freely determined and are case insensitive.

 **Sample Usage**